decretist/Dissertation/Chapter1/chapter1.md

-demonstrates that Gratian did not have an ideological objection to the use of Roman law, as Vetulani and Chodorow argued.[^21] Rather, Winroth argues that where Gratian either failed to use Roman law, or used it incorrectly, it was because he lacked the knowledge to do so.[@winroth_making_2000, 151-153]
+demonstrates that Gratian did not have an ideological objection to the use of Roman law, as Vetulani and Chodorow argued.[^21] Rather, Winroth argues that where Gratian either failed to use Roman law, or used it incorrectly, it was because he lacked the knowledge of that tradition.[@winroth_making_2000, 151-153]

 For reasons that I will discuss more fully below, Winroth is convinced that the first recension of the *Decretum* cannot have been completed